Crypt-Language/Crypt/README.md

 To keep a track of what is currently in progress : visit this [issue](https://github.com/Crypt-Language/Crypt/issues/29).

-_I Recommend not downloading source code as the compiler is incomplete is subject to many changes._
+_I Recommend not downloading source code as the compiler is incomplete and is subject to many changes._

 ### Community
 Have some ideas for Crypt features?
 Maybe you have a couple questions to ask about Crypt (or related)?
 If you do, don't hesitate to ask at the community chat room below.